 It's FUN: Learning about nature is a change of pace from typical classroom learning.
 Research indicated increased student enthusiasm for learning outdoors - and we see it all the time during our school and community center programs!

-It's ESSENTIAL: Kids who feel connected to the natural world feel more connected to their peers, families, and communities.
+It CONNECTS: Kids who feel connected to the natural world feel more connected to their peers, families, and communities.
 Through connection to place, students develop stronger civic engagement skills.
 Outdoor and nature-based education is helping to build the next generation of environmental stewards.